 Love it or hate it, you’ll be itching to sign up for another race.
 I swore up and down the day I finished the Ultra in 2017 that I would never do another.
 Fast forward to 2019 and I found myself registered again.
 To save some cash, why not find the special tent after the race that offers a discount for your next race and get signed up before you head out.

-Are you to join the spartan ultra club?
+Are you ready to join the spartan ultra club?

 The Spartan Ultra is one of the toughest physical and mental challenges out there.
 The feeling of elation and accomplishment will blow your mind.
 Don’t wait, sign up today.
 You’ll be glad you did.